GovTechSG/techpass-user-docs/docs/log-into-techpass-portal-using-non-se-gsib.md

 # Log in to TechPass Portal

-Public officers can log in to [TechPass portal](http://portal.techpass.gov.sg/public/home) only from their GSIB machines. you log in to  your TechPass account from GSIB machine TechPass portal to [view and edit](edit-profile-po-non-se) their profile details.
+TechPass users can log in to [TechPass portal](http://portal.techpass.gov.sg/public/home) from their non-SE GSIB machines to [view and edit](edit-profile-using-non-se-gsib) their profile details.

 _To log in to your TechPass account:_